Clark's anemonefish: Color variations

 Clark's anemonefish shows the greatest color variations of any anemonefish, with variations based on location, sex, age and host anemone.
 Adults in Vanuatu and New Caledonia are orange-yellow with two vertical white bands.
 Sex related color differences may be present, such as the female having a white caudal fin and the male having a yellow caudal fin.
 Juveniles are orange-yellow with vertical white bands.
 Fish living with the host anemone Stichodactyla mertensii, Mertens' carpet sea anemone are frequently black except for the snout bars and tail.

-Similar species
+Similar species of Amphiprion

-The caudal fin is forked and the base lacks a white bar on Amphiprion latifasciatus.
-The caudal fin lacks the sharp demarcation between white and dark and the mid-body bar is narrower on Amphiprion allardi and Amphiprion akindynos.
-The caudal fin is dark on Amphiprion chrysogaster, Amphiprion fuscocaudatus and Amphiprion tricinctus.
+The caudal fin is forked and the base lacks a white bar on A. latifasciatus.
+The caudal fin lacks the sharp demarcation between white and dark and the mid-body bar is narrower on A. allardi and A. akindynos.
+The caudal fin is dark on A. chrysogaster, A. fuscocaudatus and A. tricinctus.

 Distribution and habitat

 Clark's anemonefish is the most widely distributed anemonefish, being found in tropical waters from the Indian Ocean to the Western Pacific.
+These anemonefish most commonly occupy reef biomes at 1 to 60 meters in areas with host anemones (Moore, Billy).